smoothyy3/KNN-from-scratch/README.md

 # KNN-from-scratch
 This project demonstrates the implementation of the k-Nearest Neighbors (k-NN) algorithm entirely from scratch in Python.
-Unlike most implementations, this project does not use any machine learning imports nor basic libraries like math, numpy, or pandas.
+This project does not use any machine learning imports nor basic libraries like math, numpy, or pandas.
 The goal is to provide an extremely fundamental, step-by-step approach to understanding this classic machine learning algorithm.

 - **Visual Explanation of k-NN**:
   The following diagram illustrates how the k-NN algorithm works: